-The University of Colorado's Department of Internal Audit (Internal Audit) plan for fiscal year 2015 is provided for the information and consideration of the Board of Regents and its audit committee (regents), management, and other constituents of the university.
-Its primary purpose is to convey Internal Audit's role, objectives, and goals underlying its intent to make a valuable contribution to the university's continued success.
+The University of Colorado's Department of Internal Audit (Internal Audit) plan for fiscal year 2016 is provided for the information and consideration of the Board of Regents and its audit committee (Regents), university leadership, and other constituents of the university.
+Its primary purpose is to convey Internal Audit's role, objectives, and goals underlying its intent to make a valuable contribution to the university's continued success over the coming fiscal year.

-This document represents an ongoing plan that requires continual monitoring and revision as conditions warrant.
-The ongoing support of the regents, management, and other constituents in developing this plan and maximizing Internal Audit's effectiveness for the benefit of the university is greatly appreciated.
+This document is part of an ongoing plan that requires continual monitoring and revision as conditions warrant.
+The continued support of the Regents, leaderhsip, and other constituents in developing this plan is greatly appreciated.